Central Administration of Northwood University

 Vice President of Enrollment Management

 She started her career as an Admissions Counselor for the Michigan campus in 1986.
 From 1990 until 2007, she served as Director for Northwood University’s Lansing Program Center.
 In 2007, she joined the DeVos Graduate School of Management as Associate Dean.
 In 2009, she returned to the Adult Degree Program as Associate Dean.
-In May 2003 she named was Dean of the Adult Degree Program.
-Today as the Associate Dean of the Adult Degree program, she is responsible for leading the operations across the country at our Regional Educational Centers and online.
+In May 2003 she was named Dean of the Adult Degree Program.
+She now serves as the Vice President of Enrollment Managment.

 She earned a Bachelor of Business Administration in Marketing, an MBA, and completed doctoral coursework in curriculum and instruction.
 She has held leadership roles in the Michigan American Council on Education’s Network and the Zonta Club of Midland, and been active in many community organizations including Shelterhouse and Boy Scouts of America.